Watch for the following in conventionally framed roofs:

 - Toenails into the top plate: 2-16d

-Occasionally, when no bearing wall is handy, braces will bear on ceiling joists.
-Look for bowing of ceiling joists and when you see it, mention that this condition is improper and will worsen over time if not corrected.
-To alleviate this condition, a structural strongback assembly is sometimes installed across the tops of the joists to prevent sagging.
+Occasionally, when no bearing wall is handy, purlin braces will bear on ceiling joists.
+Look for sagging ceiling joists and when you see them, mention that this condition is improper and will worsen over time if not corrected.
+To alleviate this condition, a ceiling joist strongback is sometimes installed across the tops of the joists to prevent sagging.

 This condition is most commonly seen where a garage roof intersects the slope of a house roof.
 To simplify the framing intersection, an overframe is typically installed.